EPCCed/2026-07-27-Fortran-inter/episodes/05-interfaces-overloading.md

 > Looking again at our `my_array_t` example, check that you can overload the
 > default structure constructor `my_array_t()` using the existing function
 > `my_array_allocate()`.
 A new version of the module and program are available
-> in the current directory (or you can keep your existing one).
+> in the `exercises/05-interfaces-overloading` directory (or you can keep your existing one).
 > ```
 > $ ftn my_array_type.f90 example1.f90
 > ```